jo9182/air-quality/README.md

 * Any USB-C power supply

 Todo:
+* understand the different PM2.5 units better
+* add a button, then
-* add a button and make the screen stay off most of the time to avoid OLED burn-in
+    * make the screen stay off most of the time to avoid OLED burn-in (and/or switch to a TFT)
+    * create a main screen with an overall summary and additional screens that dive deeper in to specific stats
-* record the some history and display it
+* record the some history and create a way to display it
 * calculate the "feels like" temperature
+* house everything in a nice container